Alterdesk/node-messenger-sdk/README.md

 });
 ````

-When inviting a user for a group chat, set the following fields and use createGroup()
+To invite a user for a group chat, use the following to use with createGroup()
 ```javascript
 // Create a one-to-one chat for this user inviteData.createConversation = false;